MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 ![''][image12]

 Some images in the set were specifically chosen because they might be difficult to classify.
-The "Bumpy Road" sign is partially covered by a bikini, one of the "No Entry" signs is at a very oblique angle with difficult lighting, the "End of No Passing" sign is partially covered and surrounded by other signs that my confuse the classifier and finally the "Turn Right Ahead" sign is covered in light stickers.
+The "Bumpy Road" sign is partially covered by a bikini, one of the "No Entry" signs is at a very oblique angle with difficult lighting, the "End of No Passing" sign is partially covered and surrounded by other signs that might confuse the classifier and finally the "Turn Right Ahead" sign is covered in stickers.

 ### Model Predictions